 Since Cloud K9 Rescue offers Rescue Back Up (often called RBU – this means we will take back any dog for whatever reason for the life of that dog) to every dog we bring over from Romania we feel it is important that we get to know the dog a little first before adoption, which helps ensure we match him/her with the best possible home.
 There is no time limit in foster care, they get what time they need but we do a minimum of two weeks for every dog.
 We firmly believe this time is needed by the dogs to take stock of their new surroundings and for the foster carer to introduce them to living in a home and to assess the dogs to ensure we can find the best home possible for that dog.
-By the time a home trial begins all parties need to be 99.9% certain of a successful adoption which reduces the distress and upheaval for all involved.
+Before a home trial begins all parties need to be 99.9% certain of a successful adoption taking place.
+This will reduce the distress, stress and upheaval for all involved - especially the dog.

 We strongly advise anyone who is thinking of adopting a dog from abroad to take a few minutes to read Do’s and Don’ts, written by our charity Patron Meesh Masters from The Dogs Point of View.